michael2012z/BitBible/markdown/JPS/files/1Chr.md

 15. Ozem the sixth, David the seventh.

 16. And their sisters were Zeruiah and Abigail.
-And the sons of Zeruiah: Abishai,Heb.
-Abshai. and Joab, and Asahel, three.
+And the sons of Zeruiah: Abishai,

 17. And Abigail bore Amasa; and the father of Amasa was Jether the Ishmaelite.